 - When the meat changes color, transfer it to a paper towel to drain water.
 When you finish cooking all the meat, don’t discard this stock yet.
 We'll use it to make Egg Drop Soup.

 - Place the cooked meat on top of the lettuce and put Shiso leaves on top.
 Pour Ponzu Dressing when you are ready to eat.

 - Gather all the ingredients for Egg Drop Soup.

 - Keep the soup simmering over medium heat and use a sieve to skim off the scum and fat from the soup.
 To clean the sieve, you can prepare a bowl of water and clean the sieve in the bowl every time you pick up scum.

-- When the soup is clean, add Seasonings and tofu and wait till boil again.
+- When the soup is clean, add tofu, soy sauce, salt, and white pepper and wait to boil again.

 - Serve in the soup bowl and garnish with green onions.
 Serve immediately.